ApexCaptain/Koconut/README.md

 Before you install it, please [download and install Node.js](https://nodejs.org/en/download/).

-Currently, [Koconut] does not require specific node version, however is is recommended to be 0.8.x or higher due to this library depends on [Promise] a lot.
+Currently, [Koconut] does not require specific node version, however it is recommended to be 0.8.x or higher since this library depends on [Promise] a lot.

-Installation is done using [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)
+Installation is done by using [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)

 ```sh
 $ npm install koconut --save